 "number was the most troublesome thing, and when it comes to The Eagles 's number 18, I have a strong image of Masahiro Tanaka."

-Masahiro Tanaka, who is of the same generation as him, wore the number for 11 seasons at Rakuten Eagles, winning 119 games, making it a truly symbolic number.
-"I wondered if I shouldn't wear it.
-I was worried," he said.
+At Rakuten Eagles, Masahiro Tanaka, who was the same age, wore the number for a total of 11 seasons and achieved 119 wins, making it a truly symbolic number.
+"I wondered if I should wear it.
+I was troubled by it."

 However, it is a "very important number" to him, having worn it from 2008, his second year with Hiroshima, until midway through the 2015 season.
 When the team presented it to him, he was surprised but also overwhelmed with joy.
 Afterwards, he contacted Tanaka Masahiro and asked if he could wear it.
 He readily agreed, saying, "Of course, that's fine."
 "I have a lot of respect for Tanaka Masahiro myself, and he's the player I've always aspired to be, someone I've always followed in his footsteps.
 It's a great honor and a joy," he said of his decision to inherit the ace number.

-He will color the number his own way with his results.
-"I think there may be some fans who are a little negative about it, but even if it's not right now, I want to work hard and do my best so that they can see my attitude when wearing the ground 18 and my attitude of fighting with all my might (towards) the team's win, and so that they will recognize me, even if just a little," he said with determination.
+He said he would make the number his own through results.
+"I think there might be some fans who have a slightly negative view of it, but even if it's not right away, I want to do my best to earn their recognition by letting them see on ground how I approach wearing the number 18 and how I fight with all my might for the team's win," he said, expressing his determination.

-The team offered him a favorable two-year contract worth 400 million yen, plus performance-based payments, and he was also clear about his desire to be a starter, which was what made him decide to join the team.
-This season with The Tigers, he was unable to achieve the results he wanted due to a loss pitch in early spring, and he was transferred to the Yankees' Triple-A team, but he has shown that pitch who doesn't show his age, with a top speed of 150 km/h.
+The team offered him a lucrative two-year contract plus performance-based bonuses totaling approximately 400 million yen, and they also explicitly stated that they would give him the starting pitcher role he desired, which was the deciding factor in his joining the team.
+This season with The Tigers, he was unable to achieve the results he wanted due to a breakdown in pitch form early in the spring, and he even experienced a transfer to the Yankees' Triple-A team.
+However, he also showed pitch that belied his age, including clocking a top speed of 150 km/h.

 With eight television cameras and about 70 members of the press gathered that day, he renewed his determination, saying, "I didn't choose the team half-heartedly, and I chose it because I thought it would be the last team of my career.I came here with the intention of ending my career with this team."